 The Scheduling Process

-Scheduling of Main Campus classes begins in the summer with the next year’s Spring classes, followed by Summer and Fall.
-Each semester the class schedules are generated by rolling all active sections from the previous year’s like-term schedule (e.g., Summer 2020 is copied to create Summer 2021).
+Scheduling of Main Campus classes begins in the spring with the next year’s Spring classes, followed by Summer and Fall.
+Each semester the class schedules are generated by rolling all active sections from the previous year’s like-term schedule (e.g., Summer 2023 is copied to create Summer 2024).
 Drafts of the schedule are sent to departments in two rounds, allowing two chances to request and finalize changes.

 Academic Scheduling generates a Curriculum Management Report of the term schedule and sends it electronically as a Word document to departments.
 Departments then copy courses and make any changes to their classes – days, times, instructor, enrollment limits, room pre-assignments, etc. in a new Word document by enabling track changes.
 Please refer to Do’s and Don’ts of Editing Schedule Drafts when marking up the schedule document.
 The departments return their schedules to the Office of the Registrar for input of changes and room pre-assignments into CU-SIS.

 Classes that do not have priority room scheduling (see below) are assigned rooms by the automated room scheduling program, 25Live.
 Department building preferences are built into the 25Live program, so every attempt is made to match classes with preferred spaces.
 Since the 25Live program is run only once per term, all departments receive equal consideration for rooms irrespective of when their schedule was received (as long as it was returned by the deadline).
 Thus round 1 is not “first come, first served.”